 During the financial year under review, the Company Secretary attended training, seminars and regulatory briefings and updates relevant for the effective discharge of her duties.
-The Company Secretary carries out ongoing reviews of existing practices in comparison with any new or amended measures introduced in the Listing Requirements, REIT Guidelines and/or legislation, regulations and codes applicable to the governance of YTL REIT.
+The Company Secretary carries out ongoing reviews of existing practices in comparison with any new or amended measures introduced in the Listing Requirements, REIT Guidelines and/or legislation, regulations and codes applicable to the governance of YTL REIT and updates the Board accordingly.